This post is a travelguide with the best things to do in Yazd.

 3. The Zoroastrian Fire temple

-You will find the real beauty of Yazd by walking around in the old town.
+One of my favourite things to do in Yazd was simply wandering around in the old town.
+It is there that you will find the real beauty of Yazd.
 The narrow streets with the yellow sandstone houses are peaceful and quiet.
 You might get lost, but it is the kind of place where that doesn’t matter.

 5. Khan e Lari

 There are several traditional old houses in the old town of Yazd.
 Honestly, they were not as impressive as the houses in Kashan and a little bit of a tourist trap.